max-mapper/screencat/README.md

 ![Icon@2x.png](img/Icon@2x.png)

-ScreenCat is an open source screen sharing + remote collaboration application, currently only for Mac OS.
+ScreenCat is an open source screen sharing + remote collaboration application.
 You can share your desktop with someone else while letting them share your mouse and keyboard remotely.
-Right now it is not as good as commercial alternatives, mostly because this initial prototype was written in 3 days.
+Right now it is not as good as commercial alternatives, mostly because this is a hobby project and not a for-profit project.
 The big difference is that you can send PRs to make ScreenCat better!

 ![demo](img/demo.png)